commtech/synccom-windows/docs/append-status.md

 It is a good idea to pay attention to the status of each frame.
 For example, you may want to see if the frame's CRC check succeeded or failed.

-The Synccom reports this data to you by appending two additional bytes to each frame you read from the card, if you opt-in to see this data.
+The Sync Com reports this data to you by appending two additional bytes to each frame you read from the card, if you opt-in to see this data.
 There are a few methods of enabling this additional data.

 These two bytes represent the STAR register. (page 67 of the manual)